What you can expect as an intern:

 You will share space thoughtfully and contribute to the collective comfort of the team.

-This summer the entire WAYK team will be sharing living space and working space in Atka.
-Spending the summer in close quarters is great for language learning, WAYK skill building, and strategizing, but it means that everyone needs to be especially aware of their conduct and how it affects the group.
-It will also take our collective effort to make sure the house and office run smoothly and are free of avoidable drama.
+This summer the entire WAYK team will be sharing living space and working space in Anchorage.
+Spending the summer in close quarters is great for language learning, WAYK skill-building, and strategizing, but it means that everyone needs to be especially aware of their conduct and how it affects the group.
+It will also take our collective effort to make sure both the house and the language team headquarters run smoothly and are free of avoidable drama.
 To that end:

-- The WAYK house will be a “dry house,” i.e. no drugs or alcohol will be allowed on the premises.
-This is a hard and fast rule that we expect all interns to adhere to.
+- Not only will the WAYK house be a “dry house” (i.e., no drugs or alcohol will be allowed on the premises) but we ask our interns to commit to a “dry summer.”
+This is a hard and fast rule that we expect everyone to adhere to.

-- New romantic relationships between members of the team or between the WAYK team and members of the host community are not allowed.
+- New romantic relationships between members of the team or between the WAYK team and members of the host community are strongly discouraged.
 We’ve learned from experience: If it’s a good idea now, it’ll be a great idea later!
 (Wait until later!)

-- Not all WAYK team members will have their own rooms.
-Due to limited housing availability on Atka, we will be staying in a 3 bedroom, 1 bathroom apartment (half of a duplex).
-It is a modern, comfortable building close to the store and the school (where will we spend a lot of our time), but it will require roommates.
-Whether participants are sharing a room or not, we expect everyone to be respectful of privacy, shared space, quiet hours, and the “Meadow.”
+- We cannot guarantee that WAYK team members will have their own rooms.
+This summer, we will be housed in dorms on the University of Alaska Anchorage campus, but this living space will require some team members to be roommates.
+Whether participants are sharing a room or not, we expect everyone to be respectful of shared space, quiet hours, and the “Meadow.”

 You will prioritize the language goals of the community above your own personal language goals.
 We expect that your primary goal is NOT to get fluent in the language.

-While interns who spend an entire summer working with Niigugim Tunuu will undoubtedly reach some level of proficiency in the language, we need to be clear that this is really a means to an end.
-At WAYK we have an anti-TQ (i.e. a behavior to avoid) called “Trophy Hunting,” which refers to the idea of people learning another language just for the sake of saying they are fluent in it.
-There are lots of people who can speak a ridiculous number of languages, but have never used their knowledge to create another fluent speaker.
+While interns who spend an entire summer working with Unangam Tunuu will undoubtedly reach some level of proficiency in the language, we need to be clear that this is really a means to an end.
+At WAYK we have an anti-TQ (i.e., a behavior to avoid) called “Trophy Hunting,” which refers to the idea of people learning another language just for the sake of saying they are fluent in it.
+There are lots of people who can speak a ridiculous number of languages but have never used their knowledge to create another fluent speaker.

 Our mission is entirely different.
 We have been invited to support the local and regional language team in their quest for fluency, in an effort to build further language learning and teaching capacity in the region.
 In short: it’s not about us.